Overview

 Highlights

-Sky objects: Observations vary according to date and time.
-Depending on astronomical conditions, sightings may include the Moon, the Magellanic Clouds, the Milky Way, Jupiter, Saturn, Mars, Southern Hemisphere constellations and their brightest stars (around 24°S latitude), deep-sky objects such as stellar and globular clusters, and occasional comets or meteor showers.
-Scenery: Salinas Grandes.
+Sky objects: Depending on the time of year and astronomical events, observations may include the Moon, the Milky Way, Jupiter, Saturn, Mars, the Magellanic Clouds, Southern Hemisphere constellations and their brightest stars, deep-sky objects such as open or globular clusters, and occasionally comets or meteor showers.
+Scenery: Salinas Grandes (Lat.
+23° South).

 Technical info